 Jake Porway, Data without Borders and the New York Times defines it as:

-“A data scientist is a rare hybrid, a computer scientist with the programming abilities to build software to scrape, combine, and manage data from a variety of sources and a statistican who knows how to derive insights from the information within.
-S/he combines the skills to create new protoypes with the creativity and thoroughness to ask and answer the deepest questions about the data and what secrets it holds.”
+“A data scientist is a rare hybrid, a computer scientist with the programming abilities to build software to scrape, combine, and manage data from a variety of sources and a statistician who knows how to derive insights from the information within.
+S/he combines the skills to create new prototypes with the creativity and thoroughness to ask and answer the deepest questions about the data and what secrets it holds.”
 Data Scientist needs strong data skills, strong knowledge of statistics and ability to program algorithms.

 WHO HIRES DATA SCIENTISTS?:

-Anyone invests in BigData products – Big Banks, Telecos, Manage IT service companies etc. will need these newly created titles.
+Anyone invests in BigData products – Big Banks, Telecos, Manage IT service companies etc. Will need these newly created titles.

-Mind you, the data scientists are not cheap to hire!
-There could be an argument but end of the day you get what you pay.
+Mind you, the data, scientists are not cheap to hire!
+There could be an argument, but end of the day you get what you pay.